Average four-genus of two-bridge knots

 \section{Proof of Lemma~\ref{lem-1}: Average Seifert genus}

 Facts~(1) and~(2) in the previous section allow for an easy estimate of the average genus of 2-bridge knots.
 Indeed, up to signs of all the parameters $a_k$ and up to the symmetry $K(2a_1,\ldots,2a_{2m})=K(-2a_{2m},\ldots,-2a_1)$, the number of 2-bridge knots with fixed $n=|a_1|+|a_2|+\ldots+|a_{2m}| \geq 2$ is equal to the number of ordered partitions of the natural number $n$ into an even number of strictly positive natural numbers.
 For fixed $m \in \N$, there are ${n-1} \choose {2m-1}$ ordered partitions of $n$ into precisely~$2m$ strictly positive natural numbers.
 Since we are interested in the average value of the classical genus $g(K(2a_1,\ldots,2a_{2m}))=m$, we need to determine the average value of $m$ over all ordered even partitions of $n$, as $n$ tends to infinity.
-The result is easily seen to be $(n+1)/4$, using symmetry of the binomial coefficients.
-Here, we are a bit imprecise since we disregarded the signs of the parameters $a_k$ (as well as the symmetry~(2); however, that does not affect the average value of~$m$).
-Taking these signs into account again causes a shift of the average value of~$m$ in the positive direction, since the number of signed ordered partitions of~$n$ into $2m$ numbers is now multiplied by $2^{2m}$.
+The result is seen to be $(n+1)/4$, using the symmetry ${{n-1} \choose {2m-1}}={{n-1} \choose {n-2m}}$ and solving for the middle coefficient: $2m-1=\frac{n-1}{2}$.
+Here we are a bit imprecise since we disregarded the signs of the parameters $a_k$ (as well as the symmetry~(2); however, that does not affect the average value of~$m$).
+Taking these signs into account causes a shift of the average value of~$m$ in the positive direction, since the number of signed ordered partitions of~$n$ into $2m$ numbers is now multiplied by $2^{2m}$.
+In particular, there are more signed partitions with $m=\frac{n+1}{4}+k$ than signed partitions with $m=\frac{n+1}{4}-k$, so the average value is at least~$\frac{n+1}{4}$.
 This settles Lemma~\ref{lem-1}, and even more.
 The peak of the distribution of the binomial coefficients gets narrower as $n$ increases.
-More precisely, the proportion of ordered partitions of $n$ with $m \leq n/8$ tends to zero as $n$ tends to infinity (see for example~\cite{DS}).
+More precisely, the proportion of ordered partitions of $n$ with $m \leq n/8$ tends to zero as $n$ tends to infinity.
+This is a weak consequence of the local limit theorem of de Moivre-Laplace (see Chapter~3.1 in~\cite{Si}).
 As a consequence, we can neglect all 2-bridge knots with Seifert genus smaller than $n/8$ in all asymptotic considerations.
 Here we are using Fact (1).
 This together with Lemma~\ref{lem-2} implies Theorem~1: